orc721/sandbox/README.md

 # (Secure) Ruby to Liquidity w/ ReasonML Syntax / Michelson (Source-to-Source) Cross-Compiler Cheat Sheet / White Paper

+The Liquidity Language for programming contracts with OCaml or ReasonML syntax (see <http://www.liquidity-lang.org>) compiles to (low-level) Michelson stack machine bytecode (see <https://www.michelson-lang.com>).

 ## By Example